nwtn/Star-Wars-Canon/Doctor Who/README.md

 * Doctor Who (2005) - s07e10 - Journey to the Centre of the TARDIS
 * Doctor Who (2005) - s07e11 - The Crimson Horror
 * Doctor Who (2005) - s07e12 - Nightmare in Silver
+* Zygon Stats
+* Strax Field Report: The Name of the Doctor
 * She Said, He Said (The Name of the Doctor Prequel)
+* Strax Field Report: A Glorious Day
 * Clarence and the Whispermen (The Name of the Doctor Prequel)
+* Strax Field Report: The Doctor’s Greatest Secret
 * Doctor Who (2005) - s07e13 - The Name of the Doctor [Rewatch 10]
 * The History of the Doctor
 * Rain Gods
 * A Night with the Stars
 * Doctor Who at the Proms 2013
 * The Last Day
+* Strax Field Report: Queen Elizabeth
 * The Day of the Doctor [Rewatch 11]

 ## Season 8 / Twelfth Doctor: Peter Capaldi

+* Strax Field Report: The Doctors
+* Strax Field Report: A Sontaran’s View of Christmas
 * The Time of the Doctor
+* Strax Field Report: The Doctor has Regenerated!
 * Deep Breath Prequel
 * Doctor Who (2005) - s08e01 - Deep Breath
 * Doctor Who (2005) - s08e02 - Into the Dalek